|

 configuration and capacity influence other factors, such as performance, reliability, and longevity, in

+addition to scalability.
 It is worth noting that the notion of scalability includes the idea of flexibility.
 Once a

 solution is in place, can it be modified to reflect changing needs?
 Or is it so specialized that it cannot be